TEST 4: Testing The Ignition Coil (Part 2)

 This is what you'll need to do:

-Remove the spark plug wire that's attached to the ignition coil's tower (as shown in the photo on the left).
+Remove the spark plug wire that's attached to the ignition coil's tower.

-Now, connect the HEI spark tester to the coil's tower with a small piece of vacuum tubing (this is important!, look at the photo to see how I've done it).
+Now, connect the HEI spark tester to the coil's tower with a small piece of vacuum hose (this is important!, look at the photo to see how I've done it).

-CASE 1: If you got spark, then the spark plug wire that feeds the distributor cap spark is BAD and the ignition coil is GOOD.
-Replace the spark plug wire by replacing All of the spark plug wires.
+CASE 1: You got spark.
+This is the correct test result and it lets you know that the spark plug wire that feeds the distributor cap spark is bad and the ignition coil is GOOD.
+Replace the spark plug wire by replacing all of the spark plug wires.

-CASE 2: If you got NO spark.
-Then further testing is required to see if the problem is due to a BAD ignition control module (ICM), BAD Pick Up Coil or something else.
-We're gonna' find out with the rest of the tests, go to: TEST 5.
+CASE 2: You got NO spark.
+Then further testing is required to see if the problem is due to a bad ignition control module (ICM), bad pick up coil or something else.
+We're gonna' find out with the rest of the tests, go to: TEST 5: Testing The Ignition Coil For 12 Volts.

 TEST 5: Testing The Ignition Coil For 12 Volts